isomerpages/cris-scri/_anah-masterclass-2025-speakers/Dr Wasita W Parksook.md

 Hospital, Thai Red Cross Society Department of Medicine, Faculty of Medicine, Chulalongkorn University, Bangkok, Thailand</p>
 <h4>Profile</h4>
-<p>I am an endocrinologist and adrenal specialist in Bangkok.
-I completed
+<p>Dr Wasita is an endocrinologist and adrenal specialist in Bangkok.
+She
-my postdoctoral research fellowship at Brigham and Women’s Hospital, Harvard Medical School, with a focus on primary aldosteronism, aldosterone physiology, and the genetics of salt-sensitive hypertension.
-Since returning to Thailand, I have remained actively involved in both national and international endocrine communities.
-I lead local educational initiatives, collaborate regionally through the ASEAN Adrenal Network, and serve as a steering committee member of the Endocrine Society’s Adrenal and Pituitary Special Interest Group.</p>
+completed her postdoctoral research fellowship at Brigham and Women’s Hospital, Harvard Medical School, with a focus on primary aldosteronism, aldosterone physiology, and the genetics of salt-sensitive hypertension.
+Since returning to Thailand, Dr Wasita remained actively involved in both national and international endocrine communities.
+She leads local educational initiatives, collaborate regionally through the ASEAN Adrenal Network, and serves as a steering committee member of the Endocrine Society’s Adrenal and Pituitary Special Interest Group.</p>
 <h3></h3>
 <p></p>